Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Method

-To give readers an intuitive understanding of the effect of the ``recalibrate" and ``back out" steps, in Fig. \ref{update_comparison}, we showed an example of using different types of nonlinear KFs to do the state update given the measurement $y=x^3/3-x^2/8-x+1.5383=0$.
-The measurement function is represented by the thick gray curve in the figure.
-The predicted state is $x_{1|0}=0$, its variance is $1.5^2$, and the standard deviation of the measurement is $\sigma_y=0.01$.
-This state estimation problem is challenging because the derivative of the measurement function at the predicted state is negative, while the actual state is to the left of the predicted state.
-The state and covariance estimations made by different algorithms shown in different rows in the figure.
-Generally, the conventional framework always underestimates the actual state estimation error, which can be visualized by the narrow standard deviation estimations in Fig. \ref{update_comparison} that cannot capture the true state.
-By contrast, the state covariance estimation made by the new framework is much more accurate.
-Additionally, the new framework is aware that the state estimation becomes less accurate after the update because the estimated variance increases.
-Therefore, after the ``recalibrate" step, the ``back out" step will be triggered, and the new framework will withdraw the update and use the predicted state and the predicted state variance as the final output.
+with the observed measurement $z_1 = 0$.
+The measurement function $h(x)$ is plotted as the thick gray curve.
+The predicted state is $x_{1|0} = 0$ with variance $1.5^2$, and the measurement noise standard deviation is $\sigma_y = 0.01$.
+This example is particularly challenging because $h'(x_{1|0}) < 0$ while the true state lies to the left of $x_{1|0}$, so a local linearization can easily mislead the filter.
+The state and covariance estimates produced by different algorithms are shown in separate rows in the figure.
+Under the conventional framework, all KF variants substantially underestimate the actual estimation error, as indicated by the overly narrow $\pm 1\sigma$ intervals that fail to cover the true state.
+In contrast, within the proposed framework, the covariance estimates are much more consistent with the true error.
+In this example, the recalibrated variance correctly indicates that the update is less reliable than the prediction, so the ``back out'' step is triggered and the filter discards the misleading update, outputting the predicted state and its variance as the final estimate.
+If the ``back out'' step is removed from the framework, the estimated state becomes less accurate for all filters.
+Moreover, in this example, the CKF's estimated variance after recalibration is approximately $144^2$, which is almost 10{,}000 times the variance of the predicted state.
+Such a large increase in the estimated covariance further illustrates the practical value of the ``back out'' step.

+At a high level, the proposed framework separates the computation of the state update from the evaluation of its actual covariance effect.
+This type of separation is also used in other areas to reduce over-optimistic assessment.
+For example, in machine learning, model parameters are optimized on a training set, whereas performance is evaluated on a separate validation set.
+Similarly, the proposed framework re-evaluates the actual effect of the update after the state estimate has been computed.